Meet the team

 Kirsty - kaiako

-Maiya - qualified kaiako
+Teneill - qualified kaiako

 Kia ora, my name is Joy and I am a Qualified teacher with 16 years’ experience.
 I love exploring with the tamariki by indulging in the messy play together, looking for insects, digging for treasure in the sandpit, nature talk and creating at the carpentry table.